 To receive a Special Events Permit, the event property must be appropriately zoned for special events land use.
-At Burl’s Creek Event Grounds, currently 92 of the 526 acres are zoned for special events land use.
+At Burl’s Creek Event Grounds, 526 acres are zoned for special events land use.

 Temporary and Permanent Use (Zoning) By-laws Applications

-To secure the proper land use zoning approvals for its proposed special events, BCEG Inc. submitted zoning applications to the Township under the Planning Act for both a Temporary Use By-law (TUB) as well as a Permanent Use By-law (PUB).
-BCEG Inc. is applying for these zoning changes so that it can hold special events (including related activities such as camping and parking) on the 434 acres not currently zoned for special events land use.
+To secure the proper land use zoning approvals for its proposed special events, Burl's Creek Event Grounds (BCEG) Inc. submitted zoning applications to the Township under the Planning Act for both a Temporary Use By-law (TUB) as well as a Permanent Use By-law (PUB).

 The following table summarizes the TUB and PUB application history for Burl’s Creek Event Grounds since April 2015.